rFronteddu/cv/README.md

 Experienced software developer and applied researcher with over 8 years of versatile expertise in system software development, programming on Linux and Windows platforms, and a strong focus on networking and communications protocols applied to resource-constrained environments.
 Proven ability to collaborate with diverse groups of developers and researchers, including collaborations with several NATO RTGs and US armed forces.
-Currently residing in Pensacola, FL, holding H1B status and Italian citizenship.
+Currently residing in Pensacola, FL.

 ## Professional Experience